Product Design (UI/UX & Service Design)

 Purpose: Align UX, requirements, and system architecture.

-Design artefacts must support decisions, delivery, and governance.
+Design artefacts must support decisions, delivery, and governance - not exist for their own sake.

 Principles